Absolute pitch: Correlations

 There is evidence of a higher rate of absolute pitch in the autistic population.
-Many studies have examined pitch abilities in autism, but not rigidly perfect pitch, which makes it a controversial study.
-It is unclear just how many people with autism have perfect pitch because of this.
-In a 2009 study, researchers studied 72 teenagers with autism and found that 20 percent of the teenagers had a significant ability to detect pitches.
-Children with autism are especially sensitive to changes in pitch.
+Many studies have examined pitch abilities in autism, but not rigidly perfect pitch, which makes them controversial.
+It is unclear just how many autistic people have perfect pitch because of this.
+In a 2009 study, researchers studied 72 autistic teenagers and found that 20 percent of the teenagers had a significant ability to detect pitches.
+Autistic children are especially sensitive to changes in pitch.

 Correlation with musical talent

 Absolute pitch is not a prerequisite for skilled musical performance or composition.
-However, there is evidence that musicians with absolute pitch tend to perform better on musical transcription tasks (controlling for age of onset and amount of musical training) compared to those without absolute pitch.
-It was previously argued that musicians with absolute pitch perform worse than those without absolute pitch on recognition of musical intervals; however, experiments on which this conclusion was based contained an artifact and, when this artifact was removed, absolute pitch possessors were found to perform better than nonpossessors on recognition of musical intervals.
+However, there is evidence that musicians with absolute pitch tend to perform better on musical transcription tasks (controlling for age of onset and amount of musical training) compared with those without absolute pitch.
+It was previously argued that musicians with absolute pitch perform worse than those without absolute pitch on recognition of musical intervals; however experiments on which this conclusion was based contained an artifact and when this artifact was removed absolute pitch possessors were found to perform better than non-possessors on recognition of musical intervals.